 Starting and stopping the services

 For information on starting stopping Service Virtualization and SVM services on Linux, see Starting and stopping Service Virtualization.

 Perform the following configurations:

-For TAR: Run the setup.sh script from installation directory.
-It will create working directories, generate password encryption seed and also generate self-signed certificates for SSL (You can replace these with your own later).
+(For TAR only) Run the setup.sh script from the installation directory.
+This creates working directories, generates password encryption seed, and also generates self-signed certificates for SSL (you can replace these with your own later).

-- If you plan to use SAP, you need to install the SAP Java Connector libraries, sapjco3.jar and libsapjco3.so, into the bin directory.
-You will also need to update /etc/services as required by SAP client libraries.
+- If you plan to use SAP, install the SAP Java Connector libraries, sapjco3.jar and libsapjco3.so, into the bin directory.
+You also need to update /etc/services as required by SAP client libraries.

 sv-ConfigTool db-setProperties server <dbType> <datasource> <properties> <dbName> SqlAuth <username> <password>.